Assambra/Free-MMORPG/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### UMA 2
+Please use at the moment our modified version: <a href="https://drive.google.com/drive/folders/1bZsXNPgpA5pMtIq1rkJhNSJeAs05XDxg?usp=sharing">UMA 2.13 Beta 1-modified.rar</a>
+Download and extract the rar file.
+Drag the folder UMA direct into Free-Client/Assets in the Unity Editor.

-Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/3d/characters/uma-2-35611"> UMA 2<a/>
+~~Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/3d/characters/uma-2-35611"> UMA 2<a/>
-after that in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import UMA 2 to the project.
+after that in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import UMA 2 to the project.~~

-Because we use Assembly Definition files in this project you need to add Assembly Definition References.
+~~Because we use Assembly Definition files in this project you need to add Assembly Definition References.
 Select Assets/UMA/Core/UMA_Core and in the Inspector add Addressables, Unity.Mathmatics, Unity.Burst and Unity Collections references.
-There are additional steps required please read Free-Client/Assets/UMA/Addressables - Read Me Now.pdf
+There are additional steps required please read Free-Client/Assets/UMA/Addressables - Read Me Now.pdf~~
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- PLAY THE CLIENT -->